Intersys Logo

 Oh, right.
 Gosh.

-How are Governments Reacting?
+How are Governments Reacting to TikTok Security Risks?

-Meanwhile, many governments around the world โ€“ including the UK, US, Australia, Canada and in the EU have banned the app from government devices and networks due to concerns that it could harvest confidential data.
+Meanwhile, many governments around the world – including the UK, US, Australia, Canada, Belgium and Denmark – have banned the app from government devices and networks due to concerns that it could harvest confidential data.

 Call us paranoid, but that sounds a lot like accessing the data of non-Chinese users.
 And rather ups the ante on TikTok security risks.